MrGizmo123/SweetDunes/README.md

 * i3 config at ~/.config/i3/
 * sddm theme at /usr/share/sddm/themes/ and change /etc/sddm.conf
 * copy rofi theme to ~/.local/share/rofi/themes/ and change to it by `$ rofi-theme-selector`

+## Customizing the Clock

+The clock (actually the entire wallpaper) is just an html page.
+You can edit the html to make other things, add as many layers of text and images as you like.
+To change the wallpaper, Find a wallpaper and manually split it into the foreground and background and replace the foreground.png and background.png in the CoolClock folder